Loyola University Chicago

 Exploring the Legal Profession

-The most common path to the legal profession is through pursuing a Juris Doctor (J.D.) degree.
-Pursuing a J.D. requires a significant investment of time and financial resources, and, as such, we encourage you to carefully consider whether pursuing a law degree is the right choice for you.
-Browse our Resources and Ways to Explore sections for more information.
+The most common path to pursue a legal career is through obtaining a Juris Doctor (J.D.) degree.
+Attending law school requires a significant investment of time, energy, and financial resources.
+We encourage you to carefully consider whether pursuing a law degree is the right path for you.